Academic-Paper-Codes/FreeChain-Blockchain/README.md

-# FreORE-FISCO-BCOS
+# FreeChain-FISCO-BCOS

-A FISCO-BCOS implementation of the FreORE (Frequency-resistant Order-Revealing Encryption) scheme for secure and privacy-preserving data operations on blockchain.
+A FISCO-BCOS implementation of a secure blockchain database system that utilizes the FreORE (Frequency-resistant Order-Revealing Encryption) scheme for privacy-preserving data operations.

 ## Introduction

-FreORE-FISCO-BCOS is a package that implements the FreORE encryption scheme for the FISCO-BCOS blockchain platform.
-This package enables secure comparison operations on encrypted data while resisting frequency analysis attacks on the underlying plaintext values, making it ideal for privacy-preserving applications such as secure range queries, encrypted data sorting, and confidential data processing on blockchain.
+FreeChain-FISCO-BCOS is a blockchain-based secure database system that implements the FreORE encryption scheme on the FISCO-BCOS blockchain platform.
+FreeChain enables secure comparison operations on encrypted data while resisting frequency analysis attacks on the underlying plaintext values, making it ideal for privacy-preserving applications such as secure range queries, encrypted data sorting, and confidential data processing on blockchain.

 ## Package Overview

-This package provides a complete implementation of the FreORE encryption scheme optimized for FISCO-BCOS blockchain.
-It includes Python interfaces and utility functions for deploying and interacting with the encryption scheme on the blockchain.
+This package provides a complete implementation of the FreeChain system optimized for FISCO-BCOS blockchain.
+FreeChain utilizes the FreORE encryption scheme as a core component to enable secure and privacy-preserving data operations.
+The package includes Python interfaces and utility functions for deploying and interacting with the system on the blockchain.

 ### Key Features